NatyaHans/Ophiuroidea/ReadMe.md

 # Pipeline for Brittle Star Project 1
 	-  Morphological Data collected by Tania Pineda-Enrique
-	-  Genomic data and phylogeny made by collaborators in Australia?
-HEllo
+	-  Genomic data and time calibrated ultrametic tree made by O'Hara etal

-## PART I: Ancestral state reconstructions (already done using Mesquite)
+## PART I: Ancestral state reconstructions (using R) (-already done using Mesquite-)
+	1.- Construct a new time calibrated phylogeny in Beast
+		- following the topology of the molecular tree (constrain - monophyletic groups) (Prior)
+		- including the assumption of the position of the fossil data (Prior)
+	- Data used: nexus file with the morphological matrix
+		- The name of species should be the same for all the files to be consistent

+	2.- Ancestral state reconstruction for Discrete traits
+		- In R using packages "ape" and "ace"
+		- One trait separately to test the ecological diversification: life history -type of larvae, ecology - type of habitat, distribution - template vs tropcial, batymethric range - shallow, deep, both.
+		-  Maximum likelihood - ML
+			- ARD = all rate different / ER = equal rate (choose between this two models)
+			- Q matrix (to obtain the information at the root) with the ER or ARD
+			- The object ML is a list that contains the overall likelihood score ($loglik), the evolutionary rate ($rates), the standard error ($se), a matrix indicating the probabilities of change among all possibl states ($index.matrix), and matrix comprised of the marginal likelihood of each character state at each noe ($lik.anc).
+		- Stochastic mapping - SIMMAP

-	- Data used: Tree and morphological characters
+	- Data used: Tree and morphological characters 140 characters, 113 species (including fossils)
-	- Done using Mesquite (by Tania)
+	- Done using Mesquite (by Tania) using the time calibrated tree from O'Hara
 	- Done using RevBayes (by Natya)-ongoing

 > ## PART II:  Divergence times estimation (cannot be done until we get the alignments)